danil/danil/CV.en.md

 11.2004—03.2008

-I have rewritten frontend of the hotel booking site hotelguide.com from ColdFusion to JavaServer Faces
+I have rewritten frontend of the <abbr title="hotel booking site">hotelguide.com</abbr>
+from ColdFusion to JavaServer Faces

 [Darout Service]: http://darout.ru